Yoni-Berihun/Yegna-Budget/README.md

 YegnaBudget transforms how you engage with your money.
 Here's how it supports your journey:

 - **Daily Expense Logging Made Simple** 📝: Add and categorize your spending with just a few taps, no clutter, no confusion.
+- **Integrated Ethiopian Calender** :Localized Calender for ethiopian culrture.
+- **Smart Expense Tracking & Analysis Simple daily logging, detailed expense/budget breakdowns, and exportable reports (PDF/CSV).***
-- **Smart Notifications for Habit Building** 🔔: Get gentle reminders every evening to reflect on your spending and stay consistent.
+- **Smart Notifications for Habit Building** 🔔: Get reminders every day to reflect on your spending and stay consistent.
 - **Culturally Rooted Onboarding Experience** 🎨: Enjoy a welcoming splash screen with a brown gradient and strict Amharic script logo that feels authentically yours.
 - **Visual Insights for Smarter Choices** 📊: View summaries and trends to understand where your money goes, and where it could go better.
 - **Lightweight and Offline-Friendly** 📱: Designed to work smoothly even with limited connectivity, perfect for campus life.